-We thank all Mexicans who have trusted Nacional Monte de Piedad, because without them this would not be possible.
-Together, they help us access our sources and financing mechanisms with unmatched conditions, becoming part of a Virtuous Circle of Help.
+We thank all Mexicans who have trusted Nacional Monte de Piedad, because without them, this would not be possible.
+Together, we are strengthening our financing sources and mechanisms with unmatched conditions, becoming part of a Virtuous Circle of Aid.

 Today and always, we will be committed to following and enforcing the values that govern the Institution, year after year.
 We will continue to be the ally of Mexico and its people regardless of adversity, because seeing them fulfill their dreams and objectives motivates us to be better.
 Together we will grow, as we have done over time, modernizing and adapting to their needs.
 In 2024, Nacional Monte de Piedad will continue to advance with firm steps so that nothing derails the aspirations of those who have trusted the institution.